prathamgupta36/ctf-testing/angstromctf2022/shark1/REHOST.md

 Files can be found here: [Shark 1](https://2022.angstromctf.com/challenges)

 ## Challenge Setup
-There are no files for `shark1.pcapng`.
+There are no dependecy files for `shark1.pcapng`.

 ## Flag Check